bigdata-i523/hid347/project/script/readme.md

 This folder contains the following 5 files:

  * RScript:
-    R-script used for the comparative regression analysis of 3 models all using a negative binomial general linear model
+   - R-script used for the comparative regression analysis of 3 models all using a negative binomial general linear model.
+It can be opened in R.  All relevant tests and plots are contained in the R-script

  * QGISScriptKilledByPolice.py:  >
    - This python file can be opened in the Python Console of QGIS.
 It will produce a county-level map of those killed by police in the US from 2013-Oct 2017.
 The data is automatically imported, unzipped and processed.